tmatthewj/100-days-of-code/log.md

 *Today's Progress*: Continued with other configs that can be added on nuxt-config.
 Learned how to use plugins and modules in a given nuxt app.

+*Day 41: September 19, 2018*

+*Today's Progress*: Introduction to middleware - functions that can be performed before the page render at pages / layout / route levels.
+Got started on integrating Firebase email / password signin method in the app.
+As of now, the sign-in request with the APIkey is returning an error.
+Need to figure out why it's not working.
+[Update] Used Postman to send the request separately and look out for the issue.
+It was basically a weak password issue raised by Google.
+Resolved it.

+*Day 42: September 20, 2018*

+*Today's Progress*: Added auth token to the store.
+Added basic flow to redirect user (from admin pages) to login / sign-up page if there's no active auth token in the store.
+Did this using a middleware.
+The current setup also invalidates the token once it reaches its expiry.
+Also changed the write rules in Firebase DB to look out for auth token in the API url (this impacts 2 user functuns - edit post, add new post)